Engineering for Mechanical-Electrical-Agricultural-Construction-Chemical & Warnings Projects

 Meet Our Experts

-Professor Dr. James M. Miller, PE
+Professor James M. Miller, PE, PhD

 Engineering, University of Michigan

-Warnings and Agricultural Expert
+Vehicles, Product-Chemical Warnings and Agricultural Safety

-Professor Dr. Mark Lehto
+Professor Mark Lehto, PhD

 Engineering, Purdue University